OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 Borrowers can repay a loan at any time with any amount using the Olympus front-end or by calling the repay() function on the Cooler V2 contract.
 However, because of how loans are fulfilled, any repayment will be allocated toward interest first.
 Any repayment in excess of interest owed is then allocated to repaying the principal.
 Partial repayments reduce both debt and the associated interest-bearing collateral, which becomes withdrawable.
 Full repayment stops interest accrual and unlocks the full gOHM collateral.
 Withdrawals must be executed manually unless bundled using the Composites contract.

-Example: user borrowed against 1 gOHM 4 months ago.
-The LTV for cooler is 2961.64 USDS per gOHM, therefore the interest owed is 4.936 USDS at this point.
-For this example ignore the drip rate.
+Example: assume a user borrowed 3,028.24 USDS against 1 gOHM 4 months ago at a 0.4988% annualized rate.
+The interest owed would be about 5.03 USDS.
+For this example, ignore later LTV changes.

-- If user repays 1 USDS, the user now owes 3.936 USDS in interest and 2961.64 USDS in principal.
+- If user repays 1 USDS, the user now owes about 4.03 USDS in interest and 3,028.24 USDS in principal.
 User gets no collateral back.
-- If user repays 4.936 USDS, user owes no interest and only 2961.64 USDS in principal.
+- If user repays 5.03 USDS, user owes no interest and only 3,028.24 USDS in principal.
 User gets no collateral back.
-- If user repays 500 USDS, user has fully repaid interest (4.936 USDS) and partially repaid principal (495.064 USDS).
-User gets 0.1671 gOHM collateral back (495.064/2961.64).
+- If user repays 500 USDS, user has fully repaid interest and partially repaid principal by about 494.97 USDS.
+User gets about 0.1635 gOHM collateral back.
-- If user repays 2966.567 USDS, user has fully repaid interest (4.936 USDS) AND fully repaid 2961.64 USDS in principal.
+- If user repays 3,033.27 USDS, user has fully repaid interest and principal.
 User gets back their 1 gOHM collateral.

 ![Repaying a Loan](/gitbook/assets/repayment.png)